IHE/HIE-Whitepaper/README.md

 1. A Handbook to aid a Document Sharing community with designing how they will use [Document Sharing Metadata](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Handbook_Metadata.pdf)
 1. Information about the organization of IHE Technical Frameworks and Supplements and the process used to create them can be found at [IHE Process](https://wiki.ihe.net/index.php/Process)
 1. A listing of all IHE authored [Implementation Guide Profiles](https://wiki.ihe.net/index.php/Profiles)
+1. HIMSS:  [Interoperability in Healthcare Guide](https://www.himss.org/resources/interoperability-healthcare).
+This guide covers the basics of interoperability in health information exchange.
+Covering the definition of interoperability, interoperability standards, interoperability ecosystem, use of information exchange, workflow considerations and guidelines, and policy and government efforts.

 ## 8.1 Case Studies